eufekt/mixer/README.md

 # Are.na Mixer
 Are.na Mixer is an online music player that allows you to play music from Youtube and Soundcloud links stored in are.na channels.

 Are.na Mixer is available on [https://mixer-lovat.vercel.app/](https://mixer-lovat.vercel.app).
-It is a work in progress but definitely usable!
-Any feedback is greatly appreciated.
+It is a usable work in progress.

 > Are.na is a place to save content, create collections over time and connect ideas.
 Privately or with other people [...]
 With no ads, likes, or recommendations, Are.na is a more mindful space where you can work through any project over time.
 It's a place to structure your ideas and build new forms of knowledge together.
 Learn more at [are.na/about](https://www.are.na/about)